 Evidence of trade between Mesopotamia and Indus Valley was recorded in Sumerian documents, dated around 2000 BC.
 Sumerians referred to the Indus valley as Meluhha, and to its people as Meluhhaites.
 Initially, trade was limited almost exclusively to spices, textiles, precious metals and cedar tree wood.

-Due to the fact that Indus script is still undeciphered, we don’t know the details about their belief systems, if they had military, how were the cities organized and who ruled them; it is unknown whether the cities were independent, or if they were a part of a larger, organized state.
+Due to the fact that Indus script is still undeciphered, we don’t know the details about their belief systems, if they had a military, how the cities were organized and who ruled them; it is unknown whether the cities were independent city-states, or if they were part of a larger, organized state.
 That is why the history of Indus Valley Civilization remains shrouded in mystery and open to interpretations.

 What we certainly know is that people of the Indus Valley Civilization had very accurate and developed measuring system for mass, length and time.
 They also developed new methods and techniques in metallurgy, and made items from bronze, copper, lead and tin.
 Large amounts of pottery, jewelry, seals, anatomically detailed figurines and sculptures were found at the excavation sites, which suggests artistic development, as well as craftsmanship.

 The Indus Valley Civilization started to decline around 1800 BC.
 The reason for this remains unclear.
 Some historians suggest that the cause of that is drying up of the Saraswati river, while others suggest that a great flood occurred in that area at the beginning of the 2nd millennium BC.
 Either event would have very adverse effects on agriculture, trade and the economy of the area.